worthingtonjg/healthyagainfoundation/_posts/2016-07-21-Diabetic-Super-Food-Whey-Protien.md

 - I mix in healthy portion of Cinnamon
 - I also add [Flax Seed](Diabetic-Super-Food-Flax-Seed/) and [Chia seed](Diabetic-Super-Food-ChiaSeed/)

-I normally use the whey protien shake in the morning as part of, or in replacement of breakfast.
+I normally use the Whey Protien shake in the morning as part of, or in replacement of breakfast.
 And then sometimes I use it just before or just after my strength training workout.
 It just depends on when is most convenient.

 Since starting the Whey protien I have noticed several benefits: